aneenajohn/TS-Learnings/README.md

   }
 ```

-### TS2747: 'Button5' components don't accept text as child elements.
+### TSERR: TS2747: 'Button5' components don't accept text as child elements.
 Text in JSX has the type 'string', but the expected type of 'children' is 'Element'.
 ```
 **NOT ALLOWED**
 <Button>Click me</Button>